pranavbalu1/PhantomVR/README.md

-###Hand and Face Tracking with Gesture Recognition and VR Control
+# Hand and Face Tracking with Gesture Recognition and VR Control

-This repository implements real-time hand and face tracking using OpenCV and MediaPipe, along with gesture recognition for controlling virtual environments and applications such as VR control systems.
-The project integrates both hand gestures and head pose estimation to interact with virtual devices such as a virtual joystick or VR controllers.
+This repository implements real-time hand and face tracking using OpenCV and MediaPipe, along with gesture recognition for controlling virtual environments and applications, such as VR control systems.
+The project integrates both hand gestures and head pose estimation to interact with virtual devices, such as a virtual joystick or VR controllers.

-Features
+## Features

-Hand Tracking:
+### Hand Tracking

-Detects hand gestures using MediaPipe's Hands solution.
+- **Real-time hand tracking** using MediaPipe's `Hands` solution.
-Gesture recognition includes:
-Trigger press (index & middle finger touch thumb) Primary action (thumb-index circle / OK gesture) Secondary action (thumb-middle finger touch)
+- **Gesture recognition** includes:
+  - **Trigger press**: Index and middle finger touching the thumb.
+  - **Primary action**: Thumb-index circle (OK gesture).
+  - **Secondary action**: Thumb-middle finger touch.
-Button A/B (thumb to pinky or ring finger)
+  - **Button A/B**: Thumb to pinky or ring finger.
-Gesture events are customizable via callback functions.
+- **Customizable gestures**: Gesture events can be mapped to specific actions using callback functions.

-Face Tracking:
+### Face Tracking

-Estimates head pose (pitch, yaw, and roll) from the 3D facial landmarks using MediaPipe's FaceMesh solution.
+- **Head pose estimation**: Determines pitch, yaw, and roll from 3D facial landmarks using MediaPipe's `FaceMesh` solution.
-Head pose data can be used for controlling virtual environments.
+- **Head pose data**: Can be used for controlling virtual environments, allowing head movements to simulate actions in VR.

-VR Control Integration:
+### VR Control Integration

-Uses a virtual joystick via the pyvjoy library to send hand orientation data (yaw, pitch, and roll) as joystick axis values.
+- **Virtual joystick**: Integrates with the `pyvjoy` library to send hand orientation data (yaw, pitch, and roll) as joystick axis values.
-Hand gestures are translated into virtual button presses for VR interactions.
+- **Hand gesture control**: Translates hand gestures into virtual button presses for VR interactions, allowing users to control the virtual environment using natural hand movements.

-Real-Time Processing:
+### Real-Time Processing

-Real-time processing of webcam video feed with live feedback of tracked hand gestures and face pose.
+- **Live webcam feed**: Processes the webcam video stream in real-time for dynamic hand gesture tracking and face pose estimation.
+- **Immediate feedback**: Displays tracked hand gestures and head poses live for interaction with the virtual environment.

+### Prerequisites
+To run this project, you need to have the following libraries installed:
+- OpenCV
+- MediaPipe
+- pyvjoy (for virtual joystick integration)